ColumPaget/wallpaper_mgr.lua/README.md

 wallpaper_mgr.lua searches for one of the following programs: "feh, display (image magick), xli, qiv, wmsetbg, Esetroot, xv, setwallpaper, setroot" to use for setting the desktop wallpaper.
 Alternatively the user can specify a program using the '-setroot' option.
 Unfortunately this likely won't work on Gnome, KDE and Enlightenment desktop systems, which don't have good support for programmatically setting the wallpaper. wallpaper_mgr.lua attempts a 'hail mary' use of the gsettings app to set the wallpaper under Gnome, and 'Esetroot' should work on enlightenment based desktops (but has been seen not to).
 It should work fine on systems that use a window-manager like jwm, or vtwm, etc.

-wallpaper_mgr.lua has a default list of sources consisting of 'bing:en-US, bing:en-GB, nasa:apod, wallpapers13:cities-wallpapers, wallpapers13:nature-wallpapers/beach-wallpapers, wallpapers13:nature-wallpapers/waterfalls-wallpapers, wallpapers13:nature-wallpapers/flowers-wallpapers, wallpapers13:nature-wallpapers/sunset-wallpapers, wallpapers13:other-topics-wallpapers/church-cathedral-wallpapers, wallpapers13:nature-wallpapers/landscapes-wallpapers, getwallpapers:ocean-scene-wallpaper, getwallpapers:nature-desktop-wallpapers-backgrounds, getwallpapers:milky-way-wallpaper-1920x1080, getwallpapers:1920x1080-hd-autumn-wallpapers, hipwallpapers:daily, suwalls:flowers, suwalls:beaches, suwalls:abstract, suwalls:nature, suwalls:space, chandra:stars, chandra:galaxy, esahubble:nebulae, esahubble:galaxies, esahubble:stars, esahubble:starclusters'.
-This list includes entries from all supported sites, and other things can be added from these sites by paying attention to the urls of the 'catagory' pages on each site.
+wallpaper_mgr.lua has a default list of sources consisting of:

+   'bing:en-US, bing:en-GB, nasa:apod, wallpapers13:cities-wallpapers, wallpapers13:nature-wallpapers/beach-wallpapers, wallpapers13:nature-wallpapers/waterfalls-wallpapers, wallpapers13:nature-wallpapers/flowers-wallpapers, wallpapers13:nature-wallpapers/sunset-wallpapers, wallpapers13:other-topics-wallpapers/church-cathedral-wallpapers, wallpapers13:nature-wallpapers/landscapes-wallpapers, getwallpapers:ocean-scene-wallpaper, getwallpapers:nature-desktop-wallpapers-backgrounds, getwallpapers:milky-way-wallpaper-1920x1080, getwallpapers:1920x1080-hd-autumn-wallpapers, hipwallpapers:daily, suwalls:flowers, suwalls:beaches, suwalls:abstract, suwalls:nature, suwalls:space, chandra:stars, chandra:galaxy, esahubble:nebulae, esahubble:galaxies, esahubble:stars, esahubble:starclusters, wikimedia:Category:Commons_featured_desktop_backgrounds, wikimedia:Category:Hubble_images_of_galaxies, wikimedia:Category:Hubble_images_of_nebulae, wikimedia:User:Pfctdayelise/wallpapers, wikimedia:User:Miya/POTY/Nature_views2008, wikimedia:Lightning, wikimedia:Fog, wikimedia:Autumn, wikimedia:Sunset, wikimedia:Commons:Featured_pictures/Places/Other, wikimedia:Commons:Featured_pictures/Places/Architecture/Exteriors, wikimedia:Commons:Featured_pictures/Places/Architecture/Cityscapes.

+This list includes entries from all supported sites, and other things can be added from these sites by paying attention to the urls of the 'category' pages on each site.

 LOCAL SOURCES